AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/reference/roles/avalanche-node.md

 # ash.avalanche.node

-This Ansible role allows to bootstrap Avalanche nodes:
+This Ansible role allows to manage Avalanche nodes:

 - Install and configure [AvalancheGo](https://github.com/ava-labs/avalanchego) following Linux best practices
 - Install Virtual Machines that can later be used to create blockchains